Nucleomics-VIB/ngs-tools/filter_N_seq/README.md

 ## License

-See `klib/README.md` and `klib/LICENSE.txt` for third-party library licensing.
-Project-specific licensing will be added here.
+See klib licensing info in `lib/README.md` and `lib/LICENSE.txt` for third-party library licensing.

 ## Authors